 For all our new train purchases, we conduct lifecycle assessments on their performance, taking into consideration future energy use and maintenance costs over an average lifespan of 40 years in addition to upfront capital costs.
 Furthermore, we work closely with our train suppliers to monitor the quality of the manufacturing and assembly process and ensure all performance indicators are achieved.
 On an occasional basis, we incentivise suppliers who are able to meet their stated performance range.

 Supply Chain Risk Management

 Our supply chain risks are identified and regularly assessed through our Enterprise Risk Management System.
 The potential risks identified include delays to production and the delivery of goods owing to extreme weather events associated with climate change and potential higher insurance premiums for our infrastructure and property assets.
 To effectively manage these supply chain-related risks, we collaborate with suppliers to implement different risk mitigation measures.
 For instance, we secure the continuity of supply of goods and services by ensuring suppliers maintain sufficient levels of safety and service critical spare parts in stock.
-We also work with our suppliers to explore ways to develop alternate sources of supply for proprietary spares.
+We also work with our suppliers to explore ways to develop alternative sources of supply for proprietary spares.
 Sustainability risks which may impact our critical suppliers are also identified through assessments which account for their business nature, geographic locations and past performance.
 Suppliers categorised as high risks are closely monitored and appropriate follow-up actions are taken to address them.